newsdev/nyt-clerk/README.rst

    cases, excluding the justice and vote details.
 -  ``clerk votes``: SCDB fields about a single justice's vote in a single case.
 -  ``clerk courts``: Data about the ideology for each Court term.
 -  ``clerk justices``: Data about the ideology and qualifications for each Justice before they were confirmed.
--  ``clerk justice_terms``: Data about the ideology of each individual Justice during each Court term.
+-  ``clerk terms``: Data about the ideology of each individual Justice during each Court term.

 SCDB Data
 ---------

-SCDB data includes cases from 1791 term to the 2014 term.
+SCDB data includes cases from 1791 term to the 2015 term.
 Many fields need to be mapped to their full values.
 The SCDB `maintains an online codebook <http://scdb.wustl.edu/documentation.php>`__ with these maps.